 No two GESI experiences are the same.
 The work that students do while abroad is highly dependent on the skills you and your GESI teammates bring to your internship, and the resources and needs of the organization that will host you as interns.
 The GESI staff will work with you during the application process to help find a location and internship that is a good match for you.
 Once you’re in-country you and your GESI teammates will collaborate with your host organization to determine the focus of your work.

 How are local organizations or community groups selected?

-GESI works with Kaya Responsible Travel, the Institute for Central American Development Studies, Social Entrepreneur Corps, and Amizade to select the local non-governmental organizations (NGOs), small government office, social enterprises, and community groups in each country.
+GESI works with various organizations with community partner networks in the local area to select the non-governmental organizations (NGOs), social enterprises and other agencies that host GESI student interns in each country.
 We select and place students at organizations and community groups that demonstrate:

 - Clear focus and mission easily aligned with student efforts.
 We look for sites in which the level of GESI student interest is high.

 - Staff capacity to support a group of interns.
 The partner providing in-country supervision must have full-time, year-round staff working closely with local NGOs and/or community groups.